fullstorydev/fullstory-node-sdk/README.md

 ## Error Handling

-- `init` may throw an error when the required options fields are not satisfied.
+- `init` may throw an error when the required fields are not satisfied.

 - Functions in the FullStory client may throw `FSError` objects.
 For import jobs, the `FSError` object is provided to the on `error` callbacks.